Ed Harris to Step in as Atticus Finch in Broadway's 'To Kill a Mockingbird'

 To Kill a Mockingbird was nominated for nine Tony Awards, including best direction of a play for Bartlett Sher and best actor in a play for Daniels, who lost out to Bryan Cranston in Network in what was believed to be a close race.
 Celia Keenan-Bolger took home the sole Mockingbird win, for best featured actress in a play.

-The Harper Lee adaptation has been one of the major hits of the 2018-19 Broadway season, not playing to an unsold seat since it began performances at the Shubert Theatre last November.
+The Harper Lee adaptation has been one of the major hits of the 2018-19 Broadway season, not playing to an unsold seat since it began performances at the Shubert Theatre in November.
 The production recouped its reported capitalization of $7.5 million in April, just 19 weeks after opening to stellar reviews.
 It recently crossed the threshold to become the top-grossing American play in Broadway history, with cumulative box office expected to surpass $50 million this week.